BonJunKu/githubStat/docs/Problem Solving/LeetCode/561-array-partition.md

 ### Approach 3 : Phythonic solution with slicing

-1. With slicing,code becomes very simple.
+1. With slicing, the implementation code becomes very simple.
 2. Also, it's the **fastest** way!

 ### Implementation